GabrieleParimbelli/COLIBRI/doc/source/quickstart/test_weak_lensing.rst

 .. note::

  The previous step can also be skipped.
-When the function :func:`~colibri.weak_lensing.weak_lensing.shear_power_spectrum` is called, the power spectra will be loaded automatically using the default values of the :func:`~colibri.weak_lensing.weak_lensing.load_power_spectrum` or with arguments given in a dictionary ``kwargs_power_spectra``.
+When the function :func:`~colibri.weak_lensing.weak_lensing.angular_power_spectra` is called, the power spectra will be loaded automatically using the default values of the :func:`~colibri.weak_lensing.weak_lensing.load_power_spectra` or with arguments given in a dictionary ``kwargs_power_spectra``.

 Window functions
 ------------------